pie-12/pie-12/README.md

-# Hi there! 👋
+# Hi there! ( ͡° ͜ʖ ͡°)

-I'm Nguyen Tung Lam, a passionate developer and technology enthusiast from Vietnam. 🚀
+I'm Nguyen Tung Lam, a passionate developer and technology enthusiast from Vietnam. (◕‿◕)

 ## 🌟 About Me
 - 🎓 Sophomore at Vietnam - Korea University of Information and Communication Technology University